Here are some ideas for how to choose a PhD programme. I am happy with the decision I made in 2005, which no doubt skews this list…

 - Read the acknowledgements sections of doctoral theses (they will be online), ideally from the group* you are considering joining, or at least the same department (and building).
 Beware if they are all one-liners saying, “Thanks to Prof X for being so kind as to talk to me” (you have spent three years with them and still don’t use their first name and you don’t have anything else to say after all that time?).
 Better: paragraphs of prose on having an enriching time with a mention or two of the inevitable ups and downs.
 Okay… okay… not everybody likes to write this stuff, but there should be one or two in the department or research group.

 - Find out what graduates went on to do – for example are they still in academia and publishing anything interesting?
 They will have a paper or two coauthored with the supervisor.
 See what else they published afterwards.
-(If you already definitely know that you don’t want a career in academia, then have a hard think about whether a PhD will actually enrich your life.
-It might, but think hard and consult widely.)
+If you already definitely know that you don’t want a career in academia, then have a hard think about whether a PhD will actually enrich your life.
+It might, for instance if you want to work in social research outside academia, but think hard and consult widely.

 - Are there regular research seminars at the dept?
-This is essential.
+This is essential and correlated with the overall reputation of a university department.
 You need a lively academic community to be stimulated and somewhere to present your ideas.
 Are there a few well known people around?
 Do you recognise the names of invited speakers?
-If you are considering applying to the university you are currently studying at, do attend seminars to get a sense of the vibe: what sorts of questions to people ask; are they happy to be there?
+If you are considering applying to the university you are currently studying at, do attend seminars to get a sense of the vibe: what sorts of questions to people ask; are academics happy to be there?

 - Then, if possible (and for a 3+ year commitment, potentially involving relocating, it really should be possible): talk to people at the university, ideally in a bar or cafe, to get the gossip!
 (Maybe Twitter helps these days – most academics and PhD students are there.)